 Banks and other large organizations work with ethical hackers to strengthen their data security.
 Famous examples of white hat hackers include Apple founder Steve Wozniak and the inventor of the World Wide Web, Tim Berners-Lee.
 Berners-Lee was banned from using his university’s computers when he hacked into them with a friend and gained access to restricted information.

-How to Defend Against Bad Actors
+How to Defend Against Threat Actors

 The US government has made cybersecurity a major part of the Department of Homeland Security’s overall goal and mission.
 This can help protect people at a national level.